dojot/docs/source/installation-guide.rst

 for this deployment.

 .. attention::
-  At this moment, we only support Kubernetes in version 1.15 with dojot v0.3.1 (battojutsu.1)
+  At this moment, we only support Kubernetes util version 1.15 with dojot v0.3.1 (battojutsu.1)

 Kubernetes Cluster
 ^^^^^^^^^^^^^^^^^^